ArjunS07/arjuns07.github.io/content/blog/hit-refresh-review/index.md

 title: "Satya Nadella's 'Hit Refresh' doesn't seem to know what it wants to be"
 date: 2019-01-08T20:33:08+05:30
 draft: false
+showFullContent: false
+description: "A review of the autobiography of the CEO of Microsoft, and musings on why it was a bit of a letdown"
 ---

 Hit Refresh is a book that illustrates the future of new technologies that Microsoft CEO Satya Nadella has charted out, for Microsoft and the world at large.